×

 Unfortunately, this reflection isn’t something that’s always programmed into the class work.
 You might get through a whole academic year and never pause to reflect.

 Even if you do, you might not know how to maximize the benefits of self-evaluations in the ESL classroom.
-So, in this post, we’ll look at nine ESL activities that combine ESL lessons with self assessment.
+Let’s take a look at nine ESL activities that combine ESL lessons with self assessment.

 Objective: Identify reasons for studying English.